pradeephubgit/questdb.io/docs/reference/configuration.md

 Details for configuring this can be found in the [Prometheus documentation](/docs/third-party-tools/prometheus/).

-To configure this writer, add it to the `writers` config alongside other log writers.
+To configure this writer, add it to the `writers` config with other log writers.

 ```bash title="log.conf"